NielsdaWheelz/conductor-cli/docs/s0/s0_prs/s0_pr_1.md

 ### integration test (gated, but should run on mac+linux CI)

-* spawn `agentsd` as child process using a temp socket path under a temp dir
+* spawn `agencyd` as child process using a temp socket path under a temp dir
 * connect with client and send `Ping`
 * assert reply envelope: `protocol_version == 1`, `ok == true`, `response.daemon_pid > 0`
 * cleanup: